sanskarmalkhede/Spotify-Clone/README.md

-A feature-rich Spotify clone built with [insert tech stack here].
+A feature-rich Spotify clone built with React+Vite.
 Enjoy seamless music streaming, personalized playlists, and social sharing in this immersive music experience.